 A zoonosis or zoonotic disease is one that normally exists in animals, but can infect humans.
 Human illness from a zoonotic disease agent is often accidental.
 People can become infected through contact with infected livestock, game animals, and pets.
 Also, some zoonotic diseases are transmitted to humans through tick and mosquito bites.

 Over 200 zoonoses have been described and they have been known for many centuries.
 They are caused by all types of agents: bacteria, parasites, fungi, viruses and unconventional agents.
-Check out the CDC zoonotics fact sheet for more information or visit their website.
+Check out the CDC zoonotics website for more information.